mitsuki31/jmatrix/README.md

 Matrix mI = Matrix.identity(5);
 ```

-The matrix will look like this:
+The matrix will looks like this:

 ```math
 \begin{bmatrix}